shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 OK, Now let's just invoke the agent.
 For that we use rpc plugin.

+{% highlight ruby %}
 mco rpc wso2server echo msg="Hello"
+{% endhighlight %}

-You will get the result as follows,
+You will see every node is reponded with same "Hello" message and their time as follows,
 ![New agent invocation](/images/posts/20141017/plugin_invocation.png)